v-iashin/video_features/docs/models/i3d.md

 By default, it expects to input 64 RGB and flow frames (`224x224`) which spans 2.56 seconds of the video recorded at 25 fps.
 In the default case, the features will be of size `Tv x 1024` where `Tv = duration / 2.56`.

-Please note, this implementation uses either [PWC-Net](https://arxiv.org/abs/1709.02371) (the default) and [RAFT](https://arxiv.org/abs/2003.12039) optical flow extraction instead of the TV-L1 algorithm, which was used in the original I3D paper as it hampers speed.
+Please note, this implementation uses [RAFT](https://arxiv.org/abs/2003.12039) optical flow extraction instead of the TV-L1 algorithm, which was used in the original I3D paper as TV-L1 hampers the speed.
 Yet, it might possibly lead to worse peformance.
 Our tests show that the performance is reasonable.
-You may test it yourself by providing `--show_pred` flag.
+You may check if the predicted distribution satisfies your requirements for an application.
+To get the predictions that were made by the classification head, providing the `--show_pred` flag.

-!!! warning "CUDA 11 and GPUs like RTX 3090 and newer"

-    PWC optical flow back-end is not supported on CUDA 11 and, therefore, GPUs like **RTX 3090** and newer.
-    RGB-only model should still work.
-    For details please check this [issue #13](https://github.com/v-iashin/video_features/issues/13) If you were able to fix it, please share your workaround.
-    Feel free to use `flow_type=raft` [RAFT](raft.md) during extraction.

-!!! warning "The PWC-Net does NOT support using CPU currently"

-    The PWC-Net uses `cupy` module, which makes it difficult to turn to a version that does not use the GPU.
-    However, if you have solution, you may submit a PR.

 ---
 ## Supported Arguments